evanthegrayt/dotfiles/README.md

 Usage options
   -h         | Print this help and exit
 ```

+Don't manually move things around; the directory and file structure is important
+for the install script to work properly.
+Let the script do all the work for you;
+otherwise, why are you cloning this?

 Obviously, this is set up for my workflow, so don't be surprised if some stuff
 doesn't work for you.